hjanuschka/baseline-gardener/README.md

 ## Real-World Example

-Check out our [demo repository](../baseline-guardian-demo) that shows baseline-guardian in action with:
+Check out our [React demo repository](https://github.com/hjanuschka/react-baseline-sample) that shows baseline-gardener in action with:

 - ✅ **Baseline-safe code** using widely available features
 - ❌ **Experimental code** using cutting-edge APIs